 The most important thing you can learn about a big buck is where he feels comfortable.
-And the second most important thing to learn is how to hunt him without making him the least bit uncomfortable.
+The next is to learn how to hunt him without making him uncomfortable.

 Those shed antler areas — where shelter, food and water are most accessible — are the places where deer go to recover from the rut.
 They are places where deer feel secure.
-Often, they are the same places where deer go when they feel hunting pressure; those places will include two key features: cover and security.
+Often, they are the same places where deer go when they feel hunting pressure.
+These places have two key features: cover and security.

-There was a study in Texas where a huge, 5½-year-old buck was outfitted with a telemetry collar.
-He lived another five years, spending his time in a very small area where he ate and bedded.
+In a Texas study, a 5½-year-old buck was outfitted with a telemetry collar.
+He lived another five years, spending his time in a small area where he ate and bedded.
 During those five years, he was only seen by humans four times.

-Because researchers can now use telemetry collars that record activity, the most recent studies have proven that while bucks might have an expansive home range, they have a core range within that range.
+Because researchers can now use telemetry collars to record activity, the most recent studies have proven that while bucks might have an expansive home range they also have a core range within that range.
 No matter what the geography, the core range on average is 15 percent of the size of the home range.

 Here’s the key part: The bucks spend 50 percent of their time in the core range, and for most of that time they are stationary, or bedded.
 If you’ve found a shed honeyhole, chances are you’ve found a buck’s core range area.

 Here’s how to apply your shed-hunting knowledge to your hunting tactics.
-You can be technical and use a topographical map with shed locations marked using GPS; or you can make do with a hand-drawn map.
-Now, backtrack from the shed locations to the location of feeding and watering areas that will be available during hunting season.
+You can be technical and use a topographical map with shed locations marked using GPS, or you can make do with a hand-drawn map.
+Backtrack from the shed locations to the location of feeding and watering areas that will be available during hunting season.

 Before you hang a stand, factor in the prevailing wind direction for hunting season.
-What you’ll probably realize is that it’s not going to be easy hunting a wise buck.
+What you’ll probably realize is it’s not going to be easy hunting a wise buck.
 He’s already figured out how to detect danger when he moves from the core range; in fact, he chose the core range area because he can move into the wind, sniffing for danger, when he heads to food and water.
-An elevated stand might not be your best tactic; you may opt for a ground blind with a scent-suppression feature.
+An elevated stand might not be your best tactic.
+You may need to opt for a ground blind with a scent-suppression feature.

-Since older bucks have most likely been shot at from an elevated stand at some point in their lives, just the addition of a stand to their familiar trails might alert them to the fact that humans are in the area, or even bump them from their habitual routes.
-If you do hang a stand, you must do so early in the year and with the utmost of care — with a minimum of noise, disturbance to the area, and scent.
-Early spring shed hunting is a great time to scout for stand locations and hang stands, since the amount of available cover mimics what will be around come fall.
-Either way, elevated stand or ground blind, also consider your approach to the hunting location.
+Since older bucks most likely have been shot at from an elevated stand at some point in their lives, just the addition of a stand near their familiar trails might alert them to the fact that humans are in the area, or even bump them from their habitual routes.
+Hang stands early in the year and minimize noise, disturbance to the area and scent.
+Early spring shed hunting is a great time to scout for stand locations and hang stands, since the amount of available cover mimics what will be around in autumn.
+Also consider your approach to the area.
 Take your time choosing the spot, considering all the options.